anomitroid/pong-final/README.md

 #### Paddle Control

 - Move your paddle up and down to hit the ball.
 - On desktop: Use your mouse to control the paddle.
+Make sure your mouse is inside the canvas (the box) in order to control the paddle.
 - On mobile: Slide your finger up and down on the screen.
+Make sure you slide your finger inside the canvas (the box) to control the paddle.
 - Paddles are 10 pixels wide and 100 pixels tall.

 #### Ball Movement